UserExistsError/webshooter/README.md

 ```
 This will grab screenshots of all supplied urls.
 The session file can be used to resume a scan and generate a report.
 This command can be run multiple times with new urls to add.
 Once a url is added, it will be remembered in the session file.
 A screenshot will be attempted once for each url.
 Failed screenshots can be reattempted with --retry.

 You can also provide a file with 1 url per line and pass it in with -u.
 Positional arguments are also treated as urls.
-In addition to urls, you can also specify HOST[:PORT] and CIDR ranges.
+In addition to urls, you can specify HOST[:PORT] and CIDR ranges.
+If the port is not specified in the url, it is inferred from the scheme.
+If no scheme or port is given, http/80 and https/443 are both attempted.

 An nmap xml file can also be used with -x.
 Open ports that are considered HTTP (80,8080) or HTTPS (443,8443) will be scanned.
 You can override these ports with --ports-http and --ports-https. --all-open will treat all open ports as http/s and overrides --ports-http and --ports-https.
-Note that port specification options only apply to nmap xml.
-When providing urls as positional arguments or with -u, the port must be specified in the url (or omitted).
+Note that --ports-http[s] only applies to nmap xml.

 Recommended usage is to provide an nmap xml file generated like so:
 ```